-Style Watch: Graduation Cap Edition
+Style Watch: Graduation Caps

 Every year, seniors are given a blank canvas on their graduation cap to decorate it to their liking.
 These caps range from a simple logo of the college they will attend to, a reflection of their high school experience, or a celebratory phrase on their special day.
 Take a look at a few of the many eye-catching caps from this year.